 Staff do not need to be able to determine whether their concern is a low level concern, or if it would be dealt with under our managing allegations policy.
 Staff must simply by empowered to share their concern.
-The determination regarding process will be made by the designated safeguarding lead and headteacher at the earliest convenience.

 Low level concerns should be reported in writing to the Headteacher.
 Where a low level concern is in relation to the Headteacher, it should be shared with the Chair of Governors.